Important Updates

 It is not clear when the Administration will announce fee payment procedures for the new fee.
 Thus far, the Administration has not provided instructions on paying the fee or on seeking an exemption from the fee under the national interest exception.
 There is currently no mechanism to pay this fee with the government.

 Based on government guidance available thus far, we know for certain that H-1B extensions with the same employer are not subject to the $100,000 fee.
-Beyond that, we do not have clarity on which H-1B petitions may be subject including H-1B change of employer and amendment petitions.
+Beyond that, we do not have clarity on which H-1B petitions may be subject.
+Anecdotally, recent H-1B petitions requesting a change of employer or a change of status have been approved without a fee, but it is not known whether the foreign national’s subsequent departure from the United States will trigger the fee requirement.

 The plain language of the proclamation says that the fee applies only to petitions filed for beneficiaries who are “currently” outside the United States.
-However, there has been no clarification as to what timeframe “currently” applies to – it could mean on September 21, the effective date of the proclamation, or it could mean at the time an H-1B petition is being filed on behalf of a foreign national.
-Because of this lack of clarity, it is not clear if presence in the United States protects a foreign national (and any H-1B petition on their behalf) from being subject to the proclamation.
-Further, assuming the foreign national is protected while in the United States, it is not clear whether the fee would become required if they depart the United States and subsequently seeks readmission in H-1B status.
+However, there has been no government clarification as to what timeframe “currently” applies to – it could mean on September 21, the effective date of the proclamation, or it could mean at the time an H-1B petition is being filed on behalf of a foreign national.
+Further, assuming the foreign national is protected while in the United States, it is not clear whether the fee would become required if they depart the United States and subsequently seek readmission in H-1B status.

-To the extent that the new FAQ purports to broaden the scope of the proclamation to petitions filed for beneficiaries in the United States – including beneficiaries of H-1B change of status petitions – it appears to be ultra vires.
-We also await further clarification from the agency about the impact of travel on liability for the $100,000 fee for petitions filed today and later.
+To the extent that the September 21 USCIS FAQ purports to broaden the scope of the proclamation to apply to petitions filed for beneficiaries in the United States – including beneficiaries of H-1B change of status petitions – it appears to be outside of the clear language and the authority of the proclamation.
+We await further clarification from the agency on this and on the impact of travel with regard to the $100,000 fee for petitions what were approved without a request for the fee while the proclamation was in effect.

 Should employers wait to file further H-1B petitions until the government provides more guidance?